zittavictor/vinkay/README.md

-This code basically tells the title of a book and also tells us about the author of the book
+This code basically asks the user to input his desire number of his choice and then prints the closest number to his input that is not larger than his input